This article contains affiliate links. Please read our disclaimer here.

 Explore the outer Islands on a Paddleboard or Kayak

-Lancelin Bay is perfect to explore on a paddleboard or kayak.
+The bay area is perfect to explore on a paddleboard or kayak.
 You can easily access Lancelin Island or paddle around Edward Island at the southern end of town.
 Choose a calm day or go early morning before the seabreeze blows.

 You can rent kayaks or paddleboard near the Fishing Jetty or ask at the Tourist Information centre for guided tours.

-Surf Back Beach
+Surf Lancelin Back Beach

-Watch the Sunset at the Pub
+Watch the Sunset at Endeavour Tavern

 There’s no better way to end the day than with a cold beer at Endeavour Pub which prides itself in saying that they have the best beer garden in Australia.
 I reckon they’re not far off the mark.